Restarts the operating system on local and remote computers.

 Example 1: Start a process that uses default values

-This example starts a process that uses the Sort.exe
+This example starts a process that uses the Sort.exe file in the current folder.
+The command uses

 all of the default values, including the default window style, working folder, and credentials.